LaoZhuBaba/sudoku_rest/README.md

 The code is in the sudokurest directory with a Makefile which provides targets for deploying to GCP, running locally, running tests, etc.

 "make deploy" just runs gcf-deploy.sh.
 This deploys a Cloud Function to your currently configured GCP project.
 Or you can specify by adding --project=project_name

+Test the REST interface either locally or the GCF with: "make test_local" and "make test_gcf".
+For local testing you need to start the local server first.